pdf-raku/PDF-Grammar-raku/README.md

 Rakudo Star
 ===========
-The test suite currently only runs on the Rakudo Star Perl6 interpretor.
+The test suite currently only runs on the Rakudo Star.

-To run the tests; first, you'll need a built Rakduo Star 2012.11, or better (https://github.com/rakudo/star/downloads - don't forget the final `make install`):
+To run the tests; first, you'll need a built Rakudo Star 2012.11, or better (https://github.com/rakudo/star/downloads - don't forget the final `make install`):